With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 For the full article and others try http://bikeaccessoriesreviews.com/ ).
 Few months ago I heard about DealExtreme.
-The word went that they make ...
+The word went that they make free shipment, never mind the order ...

 Here I marked the position of the flashlight on the elastic band so I know where to sew the Velcro.